dmbarbour/glas/docs/GlasDesign.md

 ### Record and Variant Operators

 A set of operations useful for records and variants.
+Pair and sum types aren't directly supported in Glas programs except as the trivial case of records with one-bit labels.

 Labels are encoded into bitstrings, usually as null-terminated UTF-8 text.
 Within a record, label bitstrings must exhibit the prefix property: no valid label is a prefix of another valid label.
 Other than null terminators, this could be supported by fixed-width label encodings, e.g. forming an intmap.